CagyJ/Stu-SMS/README.md

-🎯**Aim:** contribute three version to help beginner to experience step by step
+🎯**Aim:** contribute three version step by step for this management system